bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Forien's Quest Log](https://foundryvtt.com/packages/forien-quest-log/) Provides comprehensive Quest Log system for players and Game Masters - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Looks awesome for a big epic game, but seems like overkill for the ones I'm running.
 Will revisit at a later date.
 - [Forien's Unidentified Items](https://github.com/Forien/foundryvtt-forien-unidentified-items) - Handle unidentified items and their identification. - Review 2020 Sep 06 - Love everything about this but don't have a need for it.
 Going to place this for re-review at a later time.
 - [Foundry VTT Macros Repository](https://github.com/foundry-vtt-community/macros) - Foundry community-contributed macros. - Review 2020 Sep 06 - Was looking into this to help out with thing like "Barbarian Rage" but I'd rather just wait at the moment and see if these start to sneak their way in without the need for Macro's.
-- [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) - Adds various special effects. - Review 2020 Sep 06 - Seems like an incredible module, but there are 20+ outstanding issues on the repository.
-Too risky an interuption to regular gameplay in its current state.
 - [Grid Scaler](https://github.com/UberV/scaleGrid) - Adds tool to help to set the Foundry grid on the background image - Review 2020 Sep 06 - Seems super helpful, but a number of issues exist.
 Defintely going to revisit.
 - [Journal Links](https://foundryvtt.com/packages/journal-links/) - Links entities (journal entries, actors and items) that reference each other. - Review 2020 Sep 07
   - Currently permissions are not respected which could cause unintended spoilers.
 Waiting for this issue to resolve before adding it as a daily driver. https://github.com/Sigafoos/journal-links/issues/6
   - Additionally some entities are not being cross linked. https://github.com/Sigafoos/journal-links/issues/7
-- [Loot Sheet NPC 5E](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) - Adds an additional NPC sheet which can be used for loot containers such as chests. - Review 2020 Sep 06 - This looks incredible but a number of outstanding issues has me putting this aside to revisit at a later date.
 - [Music Assistant](https://github.com/temportalflux/MusicAssist) ([module.json](https://raw.githubusercontent.com/temportalflux/MusicAssist/master/module.json))- Adds support for youtube tracks in audio playlists.
   - Note: I've had issues with music not playing and having to stop/start tracks.
 Still worth it. - Review 2020 Oct 22 - I LOVED! this module but rant into too many issues and the repo issue que is stacking up with more that are going unanswered.
 Until more polish happens and active development returns, this module is a liability.
 - [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Quickly see which entities (Journal entries, Actors, etc..) are visible to all players or visible to a specific player. - Suggested by KaKaRoTo on The Forge Discord and jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Love it, but the UI is so obtuse, I can't remember what each shape means and so it's not actually helpful.